enPlace/react-Battleship/README.md

 ## The Computer Player Module
-The computer player is in its own module of functions, which are controlled by the function computerPlayer().
-Each function that computerPlayer() calls will set the move, which the computerPlayer returns.The move is the response from the player's gameboard, and the new board state.
+The computer player is in its own module of functions, which are controlled by the function computerPlayer(), the default exported function.  computerPlayer() takes as its arguments a game function that is created from the code in the gameboard.js module, with which it interacts, and a mode to set the difficulty level.
+Each function that computerPlayer() controller function calls will trigger a move, and the computerPlayer function itself returns the updated game state and the current board.
 This can be used by the front end to update the display.
+The move is set by the functions that computerPlayer() calls, like so:
 ```js
 move = { res: res, board: game.getBoard() }
 ```
-In the code below, there is an extra difficulty setting, where in easy mode the algorithm does not implement the checkerboard strategy.
-Which strategy is implemented is controlled by the findTarget() method:
+ In easy mode the algorithm does not implement the checkerboard strategy, and the strategy that is implemented is controlled by the hunt() method:

 ```js
 const computerPlayer = (game, mode) => {